Vehrik/FarOut/Characters/5-Traits.md

                         force a Disabled Biomass Mutation to work for a single use as if it were merely Malfunctioning.

-                        Energy - The Mutation gains a Range of 1 Zone, 1 Point of Damage and 5ft of AoE for no additional cost.
+                        Energy - The Mutation gains a Range of 20ft, 1 Point of Damage and 5ft of Area for no additional cost.

             3. The general dimensions of the Mutation.
 You don't need to have the measurements down to the inch, but you need a solid concept